 Where the design community meets.

-Head of Design at Consensys Joined almost 6 years ago Sarah has invited Nguyet Vuong
+Head of Design at Consensys Joined over 6 years ago Sarah has invited Nguyet Vuong

 My initial thought was a series of faces—smiling, straight mouth, frowning, freaking out?
 However, they may not have the right tone for your users.